Z1KOx/Asm-Byte-Converter/README.md

 > [!NOTE]
 > - It only works in x86 assembly.
 > - This project has only been tested on the Windows operating system.
+> - To build this project, you need to have CMake installed.
+You can install it <a href="https://cmake.org/download/">here</a>

 # How does this work?